simonetacannodelas/BioVL-Library/README.md

 In order to create a template, we follow the next steps:
  1. Create a class.

     1.1 Initialize variables, constants, and parameters.

     1.2 Create a process matrix in which it is enclosed the kinetic reaction.

+    1.3 Create a process matrix in which it is enclosed the kinetic reaction.

+    1.4 Solution of the model through a solver such as the "odeint" module of scipy.integrate for ODE.

 In this repository, you can find different models for the aerobic or anaerobic growth of microorganisms.
 The models are implemented as an object and they are based on determistic principles.